Image courtesy of Library of Congress

 In 1814, British troops attacked the District of Columbia and set fire to most of the federal buildings in the city.

-On the opening day of the 13th Congress
+On this date, on the Opening Day of the 13th Congress

 (1813–1815), Patrick Magruder